 - Integration Fabric

 - Delivery Tools

 Each layer includes multiple complimentary enterprise technologies, as well as inherently promotes the principles.
 It can be used to help communicate the enterprise technology landscape, as well as to ensure clear positioning, which reduces duplication and helps to maximise the return on enterprise investments.

 The reference architecture is arguably the most important part of the methodology, as it is very tangible and forms the basis of solution architecture when consuming enterprise technologies.

 Finally, patterns, which are built directly from the reference architecture.
 Each pattern describes how to leverage the enterprise technologies to meet specific use cases.

 Patterns focus on real-world examples, whilst also helping to further embed the principles and positioning.
-Where appropriate, the patterns also link to accelerators, which could include code packages, modules of API endpoints.
+Where appropriate, the patterns also link to accelerators, which could include code packages, modules and/or API endpoints.

 For example, most companies must develop and maintain a number of websites as part of their digital eco-system.
 Although the purpose of each website is likely unique, the underlying application architecture is probably consistent, meaning that the foundations could form a pattern and corresponding accelerator.
-This approach can help reduce development time and improve quality through standardisation.
+This approach can help reduce development time as well as improve quality and security through standardisation.

 In summary, the structure focuses on embedding Enterprise IT Architecture within the business, ensuring discussions, strategy and decisions are driven with business context and strong situational awareness.